ledpup/ClimateExplorer/blog/_posts/2023-07-25-temperature-anomaly.markdown

 ## Normalisation and anomalies

 An anomaly is anything that is *not normal*.
-To calculate an anomaly, we need to *decide* what is "normal" and we call that process [normalisation](https://en.wikipedia.org/wiki/Normalization).
+In science and mathematics, series of related numbers can be compared to discover anomalies within the series.
+To calculate a numerical anomaly, we need to *decide* what is "normal"; we call that process [normalisation](https://en.wikipedia.org/wiki/Normalization).
 Normalisation is a common process in [statistics](https://en.wikipedia.org/wiki/Normalization_(statistics)), [audio processing](https://en.wikipedia.org/wiki/Audio_normalization) and has various applications in computing.
-Whenever we have a set of related numbers, we can normalise them.

-In climate science, a temperature anomaly has a specific meaning and method for calculation.
-The [National Oceanic and Atmospheric Administration](https://www.noaa.gov/) (NOAA) explain it as:

-> [...] the difference from an average, or *baseline*, temperature.
-The baseline temperature is typically computed by averaging 30 or more years of temperature data.
-[Anomalies vs. Temperature](https://www.ncei.noaa.gov/access/monitoring/dyk/anomalies-vs-temperature)

 ### Simple normalisation